InfiniteBoost: building infinite ensembles with gradient descent: InfiniteBoost

 \section{InfiniteBoost}

-We start our study from analyzing the desired properties of an algorithm: a) build an infinite converging ensemble b) encounter the errors made by trees using gradient boosting approach.
-First, let's remind the gradient boosting algorithm (Algorithm~\ref{alg:gb}), where the ensemble prediction $F(x)$ accumulates contribution of the trees $ F(x) = \eta \sum_{m=1}^M \text{tree}_m(x) $.
+We start from analyzing the desired properties of an algorithm: a) build an infinite converging ensemble b) account for the errors made by trees using gradient boosting approach.
+Firstly, let us consider a plain gradient boosting algorithm (Algorithm~\ref{alg:gb}), where the ensemble prediction $F(x)$ accumulates contribution of the trees $ F(x) = \eta \sum_{m=1}^M \text{tree}_m(x) $.

-To achieve a stationary state predictions in InfiniteBoost are averaged with weights $\alpha_m$ (that can be taken uniform $\alpha_m = 1$) and scaled by an additional constant $c$, called ensemble capacity or simply capacity: $ F(x) = c \times \dfrac{\sum_m \alpha_m \text{tree}_m(x)}{ \sum_m \alpha_m } $.
+To achieve a stationary state (condition a)), individual predictions in InfiniteBoost are averaged with weights $\alpha_m$ (that can be taken uniform $\alpha_m = 1$) and scaled by an additional constant $c$, called ensemble capacity (or simply capacity): $ F(x) = c \times \dfrac{\sum_m \alpha_m \text{tree}_m(x)}{ \sum_m \alpha_m } $.
 The contribution of each individual tree in this model converges to zero.
-The model of interest should after sufficiently large amount of iterations converge to a stationary process (we expect the process of tree building to be randomized, which is crucial in building powerful ensembles of trees), and the distribution of newly-built trees should coincide with the distribution of trees already in the ensemble
+To satisfy property a) an ensembling model should after sufficiently large amount of iterations converge to a stationary process, and the distribution\footnote{We expect the process of tree building to be randomized, which is crucial in building powerful ensembles of trees} of newly-built trees should coincide with the distribution of trees already in the ensemble property)